Skip to content

 MySpace’s office in Beverly Hills.
 Photographed on April 21, 2007, by user Coolcaesar, src. wikimedia.org

-The founding company was bought in July of 2005 by the owner of Fox News.
+The founding company was bought in July 2005 by the owner of Fox News.
 Rupert Murdoch’s corporation took the concept of MySpace global, extending the site into other language markets like the UK and China.
 The sudden rise in popularity, with the ease and accessibility offered by the new medium, led to MySpace becoming an industry leader.

 Once valued at $12 billion, MySpace was actually consistently beating out competitor Facebook for traffic.
 Its once progressive innovation, however, soon became stagnant.
-The lack of foresight into what users demanded led to its initial downfall and the mismanagement of the property pushed membership down to record low numbers.
+The lack of foresight into what users demanded led to its initial downfall and the mismanagement of the property pushed membership down to record-low numbers.

-Advertising over-saturation, slow load time, a lack of innovative features, and content based around simple concepts have all reportedly contributed to the loss of traffic and membership.
+Advertising over-saturation, slow load time, a lack of innovative features, and content based on simple concepts have all reportedly contributed to the loss of traffic and membership.
 Confusing tutorials, templates, and a lack of direction also served to keep new users from signing up.
 Other social networking sites were allowing third-party developers to build content that would quickly become popular.

 Hackers targeted MySpace, along with phishing scams, malware, and spam.
 MySpace programmers were unable to protect their users from these things, making the online community inhospitable and unattractive to younger members whose parents were monitoring their activity online.